 The kinds of credit information we collect and hold

-In accordance with the industry’s mandatory Credit Reporting Privacy Code, Obligation 5.1, we collect and hold credit reporting information, credit identification information, credit capacity information and personal information collected and held under Section 18 of the Privacy Act prior to 12 March 2014 and, thereafter, under PART 111A of the Privacy Act.
+In accordance with the industry’s mandatory Credit Reporting Privacy Code, Obligation 5.1, we collect and hold credit reporting information, credit identification information, credit capacity information and personal information collected and held under Part 111A of the Privacy Act.

 In accordance with Section 6 of the Privacy Act, we may collect and hold the following personal information that may be considered confidential:

-14. any opinion that we might reach that you have committed a serious credit infringement in relation to business or commercial credit we have provided to you, with the circumstances specified on the file; and
+- any opinion that we might reach that you have committed a serious credit infringement in relation to business or commercial credit we have provided to you, with the circumstances specified on the file;

-15. unsolicited information that we may deem relevant to keep on file.
+- unsolicited information that we may deem relevant to keep on file; and

 Explanation of some of the key elements listed above is as follows.